 HOW MANY DOORS AND WINDOWS SHOULD THERE BE IN A HOUSE?

-Even number of doors – This must be due to the symmetric designs of houses in the earlier days.
+Keep even number of doors – This must be due to the symmetric designs of houses in the earlier days.
 Even number of rooms were placed on either side of the line of symmetry.
 So the number of doors was also even.

-There should be an even number of windows in the house, like 2, 4, 6, 8 etc. Avoid odd number of windows like 1, 3, 5, 7, 9 .
+Have even number of windows in the house, like 2, 4, 6, 8 etc. Avoid odd number of windows like 1, 3, 5, 7, 9 .
 The Reason – It must have something to do with symmetry and the structure of the house, because in earlier times, the buildings had wooden roofs with rafters etc. So the positioning of windows was based on the roof grid.
 However, you can have any number of windows, depending on your requirement.

 WHAT IS THE BEST LOCATION FOR DOORS IN A HOUSE?